 Filing your taxes can be a bit of a headache each year.
 While many people may have good intentions of filing as soon as they get their W-2s, the reality is people often procrastinate.
-Then, before they know it, the deadline sneaks up and forces them to reorganize their schedule to make time to file, causing a great deal of unnecessary stress.
+Then, before you know it, the deadline sneaks up and forces you to reorganize your schedule to make time to file, causing a great deal of unnecessary stress.

 If that scenario sounds familiar to you, it’s time to consider filing your taxes early.
 Doing so will not only relieve your stress and anxiety levels, but there are many other benefits you’ll experience.

 - Eliminate the stress of the deadline.
 As mentioned above, the pressure of filing your taxes before the deadline can be debilitating — especially if you wait until the last minute.
 Do yourself a favor and file as early as possible so you can set your mind at ease.
 Waiting until the deadline may require you to file an extension, which will likely cause even more stress and anxiety.

 - Get your refund sooner.
 While this may be an obvious reason to file your taxes early, it is still a good one, nonetheless.
 Filing early means you’ll get your tax refund quicker — especially if you file electronically and request direct deposit of your return.
 Then you can use your refund to pay off existing debt, for travel, or to boost your savings.

 - Have more time to pay.
 Just because you file early doesn’t mean you have to pay your tax liability early.
 If you owe money this tax season, filing early will give you more time to pay the owed balance, which will still be due on the tax filing date.
 This is especially important if you don’t have much money saved or the tax burden catches you off guard.
 By filing early, you’ll have extra time to devote to saving as much as possible to pay off your tax bill and avoid having to dip into your emergency fund.